 If you’ve ever had a Caesar salad, you’ve had romaine, also known as cos lettuce.
 With a long, upright head of crisp, pale green leaves sporting crunchy midribs, romaine—particularly the lighter leaves toward the center (the heart)—is more flavorful than some other varieties.
 You can often find romaine hearts packaged in your local grocery store.
 Romaine is sturdy and holds its own on the grill—or mixed with crunchy apples, pears and nuts in this Holiday Lettuce Salad.

-Where to use it: In salads with rich, creamy dressings or spicy, pungent vinaigrettes, or on the grill, as in this Grilled Romaine Toss.
+Where to use it: In salads with rich, creamy dressings or spicy, pungent vinaigrettes, or on the grill.

 Loose-leaf lettuce has large, open, ruffled leaves that grow around a central stalk rather than a compact head.
 The leaves are tender with a mild, slightly nutty flavor.
 Commonly available in red and green varieties, loose-leaf lettuce is a bit more perishable than head-type lettuces and should be dressed just before serving to avoid wilting.
 For smaller heads, you can use the leaves as is, but for larger heads, we recommend tearing the leaves into bite-sized pieces to make quick and easy dishes like Company Green Salad or Swiss Cobb Salad.

 Where to use it: In salads with light-to-medium dressings, baby lettuce mixes, wilted lettuce salads, wraps and sandwiches.

 Butterhead lettuce forms a loose head featuring soft, smooth-textured, red-tinged or pale green leaves that become lighter toward the center.
 Handle this lettuce with care; the leaves are quite tender and bruise easily.
 The main varieties are Boston and bibb (which is smaller and more pricey).
 The taste is mild and sweet.